 Cuban graffiti artist makes his mark in Havana

+Three years ago, the whimsical designs of the 27-year-old artist with the signature Yulier... .
 In this Feb.
 9, 2017 photo, graffiti artist Yulier Rodriguez Perez poses with one of his works, painted on a wall in Old Havana, Cuba.
-Three years ago, the whimsical designs of the 27-year-old artist with the signature Yulier P. began to appear on walls in Havana where graffiti is rare.

 Comments